-Option Description physical_serial_line Mapping to host "\\.\COM <n>" serial line</n> /irtual_serial_line n IP port.
-This mapping makes it possible to connect to and disconnect from the CHARON VM serial line at any possible to start up some chosen application to connect to the CHARON serial line IP port.
-Parameter Description port Specifies an IP port on the host to which the CHARON VM serial line will be mapped application string specifying a name of an application to be started together with CHARON to provide emulation of AX/PDP11 serial line (terminal emulator)It is assumed that this application has already been configured to use the IP port specified by the corresponding "port" parameter Example: load virtual_serial_line/chserial TXA0 port=10011 application="putty.exe -load TXA0" In the example above, the CHARON VM uses the IP port "10011" for the VAX/PDP11 serial line and starts the "Putty" terminal emulator (included the CHARON installation kit) with a "TXA0" saved session directing it to connect to the IP port "10011".
+Option Description physical_serial_line Mapping to ho Mapping to host "\\.\COM <n>" serial line</n> virtual_serial_line Mapping to an IP port.
+This mapping makes it possible to connect to and disconnect from the CHARON VM serial line at any time.
+It is also possible to start up some chosen application to connect to the CHARON serial line IP port.
+Parameter Description port Specifies an IP port on the host to which the CHARON VM serial line will be may Specifies an IP port on the host to which the CHARON VM serial line will be mapped application A string specifying a name of an application to be started together with CHARON to provide emulation of VAX/PDP11 serial line (terminal emulator)It is assumed that this application has already been configured to use the IP port specified by the corresponding "port" parameter Example: load virtual_serial_line/chserial TXAO port=10011 application="putty.exe -load TXAO" e above, the CHARON VM uses the IP port "10011" for the VAX/PDP11 serial line and starts the "Putty" terminal uded the CHARON installation kit) with a "TXA0" saved session directing it to connect to the IP port "10011".
 Note that the "Putty" saved session used in this example is not installed during the CHARON installation procedure.
 It has to be created manually to connect to the chosen port ("10011" in this example).
 You can use the OPA0 console configuration specifics as an example to create your own "Putty" configurations.
 It is also possible to use other terminal emulators.
 Consult with their User's Guides to learn how to specify loading specific configuration on their startup.

-Look at the line "set TXA line[0]=TXA0" in the example.
+Look at the line "set TXA line[0]=TXAO" in the example.
 This one and the following lines of similar syntax map the loaded virtual controller ("TXA") to instances of the host serial lines ("TXA<N>").